‘Diamond is the most valuable, not only of precious stones, but of all the things in this world.’ Pliny the Elder, first century AD.

 Diamonds may be forever but the world’s natural diamond supplies are not.
 Despite pouring billions into exploration, it’s forecast that mining companies face a steady decline in production from 2019.
 Conversely, demand is on the rise, pushing-up the value of this most precious gem even further.

-With such a prospect looming there’s now even more reason to get your own diamond ring insured.
+With such a prospect looming there’s now even more reason to get your own Diamond ring insured.